DworkinLab/DworkinLab.github.io/_posts/05-01-17_newContent.md

 ---
 layout: post
-title: New Content
+title: New Content Added
-tags: [random, exciting-stuff]
+tags: [updates, exciting-stuff]
 ---

 As you can see, I've made some significant contributions to the website.
 Just about everything is new and shiny... including the new R-shiny app I wrote for the Current Research section.